Why This Matters

 The Birth of a Nation (1915)

 - D.W.
-Griffith's technical innovations—cross-cutting between parallel actions, close-ups for emotional emphasis, and large-scale battle choreography established the grammar of narrative cinema
+Griffith's technical innovations include cross-cutting between parallel actions, close-ups for emotional emphasis, and large-scale battle choreography.
+These techniques established much of the grammar of narrative cinema that filmmakers in the 1920s built upon.

-- Industry-shaping impact—proved feature films could be cultural events, inspired the formation of the NAACP's film protest movement, and forced the question: can formal innovation justify harmful content?
+- Industry-shaping impact.
+It proved feature films could be cultural events, inspired the NAACP's film protest movement, and forced a question that still matters: can formal innovation justify harmful content?

 Quick Reference Table